B1ackt34/MinerKeeper/README.md

 - Valve for air controlled by a servomotor
 - Flame detection sensor
 - Email messaging system
-- System power connector (MOLEX or SATA type) with voltage measurement circuit
+- System power connector (MOLEX type) with voltage measurement circuit
-- Dedicated Android app
+- Dedicated Android app ( Miner Voyeur )

 This project is developed by Blacktea of BitsFromItaly.it